 The Bancroft Library contains 400 rare and valuable works, including a fourteenth-century Rashi manuscript.
 Boalt Hall School of Law’s library contains the Robbins Collection of approximately 5,000 volumes, which is particularly strong in early editions of responsa and Jewish codes.

-In addition to these central collections, the Department of Near Eastern Studies supports a few modest library collections.
+In addition to these central collections, the Department of Middle Eastern Languages and Cultures supports a few modest library collections.
 The Baer-Keller Egyptology Library was created from the bequest of the Baer family, and comprises several thousand volumes—the core of an excellent collection.
-The NES Media Library contains slides, videos, and other media documentation of the Near East from ancient to modern times.
+The MELC Media Library contains slides, videos, and other media documentation of the Middle East and North Africa from ancient to modern times.

 Another resource available to scholars affiliated with the CMES is the Phoebe Apperson Hearst Museum of Anthropology, which contains major collections of Middle East archaeological materials.
 Along with the Reisner Collection of more than 18,000 artifacts from Egyptian Old Kingdom excavation sites (such as Ballas, el Ahaiwah, and Giza), the Hearst Museum collection includes groups of cuneiform tablets, Sassanian cylinder seals, and Luristan bronzes.
 It also includes ethnographic materials from throughout the Middle East and Islamic World, including daily-use articles, clothing, and musical instruments from North Africa, Turkey, Afghanistan and Arabia; carpets from Iran, Turkey, and Central Asia; religious articles from Syria and Iran; and military armaments from Iran and Iraq.